NeuralSixty/Blackjack/README.md

 Blackjack implementation built with Vue.js 3 Composition API.

 ## Rules
 All of the standard and most well-known rules have been implemented.
 At the beginning of each session, these rules may be customized to accomodate for either house or player advantage.
-Extremely rare rules, such as surrendering after splitting, or rules extremely disadvantageous for the player, such as 6 to 5 Blackjack payouts, have been discarded and therefore not implemented.
+Due to the modular nature of the Blackjack table state, new rules can be implemented with much ease and without conflicting with other rules.

 ## Dealer
 The dealer simulates single-deck up to 8-deck games, therefore it's possible to train card counting.
 The dealer reshuffles at 25% of the shoe left.